randyrossi/vicii-kawari/FORKING.md

 7. Add another processor

    Add another processor core.
-It may have to block on read/write until an idle cycle or unused sprite dma cycle is reached.
+It may have to block on memory read/write until an idle cycle or unused sprite dma cycle is reached.
 The addressable range would be limited to 16k and be confined to the same bank as the VIC but this could be interesting.

 8. Write to memory from the VIC

    A real VICII chip cannot write to memory since it can't set the WR line LOW.
 VIC-II Kawari, however, can set WR LOW so this is theoretically possible.
 Using idle cycles to execute instructions and write to DRAM (limited to 16k bank) should be possible.

-9. A GEOS driver for hires modes
+9. Create a GEOS driver for the new hires mode